emmahaeussler/hello-world/README.md

 # hello-world
-good morning star shine the earth says hello
+Howdy!
-My name is Emma.
-I am a sophomore computer science student at Texs A&M.
+My name is Emma Haeussler and I am a junior computer science student at Texas A&M University.
+I am interested in full-stack development and UI/UX design.
+My passion is learning, and I try to incorporate a posture of continuous learning in everything I do.
+Gig 'em!